George N. Barnard: Civil War

 Barnard is best known for American Civil War era photos.
 He was the official army photographer for the Military Division of the Mississippi commanded by Union general William T. Sherman; that position mostly involved photographing and documenting fortifications, bridges, and documents.

 His 1866 book, Photographic Views of Sherman's Campaign, showed the devastation of the war.
 The book includes 61 albumen prints including Nashville, the Chattanooga Valley, Atlanta, and Savannah.
 He took the photos while operating under General Sherman's command.
 The book also includes a studio portrait of Sherman and his generals.

 Post-war

 After the war, Barnard ran photography studios in Ohio, Charleston, South Carolina and Chicago.
 His Chicago studio burned down in the 1871 city fire.
 In Rochester, New York, he briefly worked with George Eastman, the founder of the Eastman Kodak Company.

 Collections

 Barnard's work is included in the American Memory collection, Selected Civil War Photographs from the Library of Congress, Washington, D.C., 1861–1865.
 The J. Paul Getty Museum, in Los Angeles, has one of his works and the MoMA also has his work in their collection.

 Gallery of work

-Hand-tinted daguerrotype of the Fire at the Ames and Dolittle Mills, 1853, considered one of the first news photographs.
+Hand-tinted daguerreotype of the Fire at the Ames and Dolittle Mills, 1853, considered one of the first news photographs.